musaubrian/scratch.nvim/README.md

 > **Warning**
 >
-> It is by now means stable but its usable
+> It is by no means stable but its usable

 You can:
 - Create a new scratch buffer